butcherg/stonewall/README.md

 - noisefile: the noise network to pass to noisetool to get the texture
 - baseheight: thickness of the base munged to the bottom of the texture
 - bevelevels: number of increments to bevel stone edges.
 Default=1
 - simplify: consolidates planar triangles to simplify the stone mesh.
-Even a small simplify significantly reduces the computation burden for mesh operations and rendering.
-Default=1
+Default=0.0
-- scale: thickness of the base munged to the bottom of the texture
+- scale: changes the size of the completed stone/wall by the given multiplier"
-- makestones: If specified, make a set of stone files instead of an integral wall.
-Each stone file will be named 'n.3mf', with n=the stone sequence number.
-Otherwise, a single .3mf file will be created, with the image basename.
-- walldepth: thickness of the backing added to the stone assembly if 'makewall' is specified.
+- walldepth: thickness of the backing added to the stone assembly if 'output=wall' is specified.
 Default: 1.0
-- fileextension: file type to save stones.
-Default: 3mf
+- <s>fileextension: mesh file type to save stones/walls.
+Default: 3mf</s> stonewall now only supports 3MF files
+- output: What the program generates.
+Four options:
+  - testimage: makes a copy of the input image with the contours drawn in red and labeled with their sequence numbers
+  - openscadarrays: writes a file named imagefilebasename.scad, containing OpenSCAD arrays for contour width/heights, centers, translation, and a set of [0,0,0] arrays for user-specified translation (usually different heights to make individual stones 'stand proud')
+  - wall: adds a backing cube to the stone collection to make a single wall file.
+  - stones: outputs each stone as a separate mesh file, named with the sequence number of the stone, e.g., '0.3mf'
+  - stonefile: outputs each stone as a separate mesh in a single file.
+Only works with .3mf files.

 The generated OpenSCAD code is a collection of arrays-of-arrays: